 *And is apparently the only adult alive who doesn’t know, or remember if he knew, the term “Statutory Rape.”
 Clergy unaware of the term please see the definition here.

-Here is the video of a short segment of his deposition where he states that he doesn’t know if he knew what statutory rape was.
+Here is the video of a short segment of his deposition where he basically states that he doesn’t know if he knew what statutory rape was or whether or not he was obligated to report it to the police.
 Youtube also has the full 3 hour deposition if you can stomach it. https://www.youtube.com/watch?time_continue=2&v=upW7SHAjSEA

 You can’t flunk this quiz: